sc15653/conflict-merge/README.md

-# Second Title by Person B
+# Second Title by Person B, but reedited by person A